FarshadAmiri/langgraph-multiagent-assistant/README.md

-# InfoMind - Multi-Agent Information Retrieval System
+# WasMAS - Multi-Agent Information Retrieval System

 A sophisticated multi-agent Python system built with LangGraph and LangChain that coordinates multiple intelligent agents to answer complex queries using real-world tools.